ParLaBas/GodotScaleMarginCalculationsTool/README.md

 ## Example — Scale + Position the car

-**Scenario:** A 891×283 car needs to:
+**Scenario:** A 891×283 car texture needs to:

-1. Fit inside a 64×64 slot
+1. Fit inside 64×64 (meaning that its height and width cannot exceed 64 px.
+64 px is therefore the maximum).

-2. Be positioned 128px from the left of the screen, and 64px from the top of the screen
+2. Be positioned 128px from the left of the screen, and 64px from the top of the screen (here, the reference point is therefore the top left of the screen.
+It corresponds to the origin: (0,0)).

 ````